Managing Your Dog’s Bed Rest.

 Conclusion.

 Having a dog on restricted activity for a period of weeks can be worrying for dog owners.
 However, you and your dog should quickly get into a new routine.
-The benefit of more one to one attention may mean that, once your dog has recovered, he may well be better behaved than he was before!
+The benefit of more one to one attention may mean that, once your dog has recovered, they may well be better behaved than they were before!